 If the mediator assesses that the matters are suitable for mediation then it is expected that both parties will consider starting the mediation process either with the assessing mediator or another mediator, or to look for a solution via one of the alternatives to mediation but not via the courts.
 If the case is assessed as not being suitable for mediation, the mediator will complete the mediator’s section of the relevant form to record this and the parties will be able either to make the required application to court or to explore any of the other alternatives to mediation.

-At Godalming Family Mediation, we are able to offer MIAMs at a fixed fee of £100 in the Godalming office (with no VAT to add) and £150 in London for each party.
-It is expected that the meeting will last approximately 60 minutes which will allow plenty of time for all the relevant issues to be explored and for questions to be asked to the mediator.
+At Godalming Family Mediation, we offer MIAMs at a fixed fee of £100 in the Godalming office (with no VAT to add) and £150 in London for each party.
+The meeting normally lasts approximately 1 hour which allows plenty of time for all the relevant issues to be explored and for questions to be asked to the mediator.
 We prefer to see each party separately for this meeting in order to ensure that each party has the opportunity to speak freely and to get information that is tailored to their specific needs and circumstances.
 Please contact us if you would like more information about the MIAM process.